volodymyrzuyev/universal_coffee_shop/README.md

 # universal-coffee-shop
-Mobile + backend project for IT 426 Fall 2025
+Coffee shop app allowing users to view menus and current offers Mobile front-end + Python back-end project for IT 426 Fall 2025